kluchey/OMG/pages/MTH1W___4___1 Mathematical Modelling.md

 	- **Compare:**  What do all of these problems have in common?
 	- **Contrast:**  What is different about each of these problems?
 	- **Strategize:**  How will you approach a problem like this on EQAO?
 How will you know you received a similar problem?
-- ## Consolidation
+- ## Consolidation #.v-self-border
 	- Which problems require **Algebra** to model and which can be modelled with **Number Sense** alone?
-Solve each problem first and then **categorize** each as needing Algebra or Number Sense. logseq.order-list-type:: number
+Solve each problem first and then **categorize** each as needing Algebra or Number Sense. #.v-border-children logseq.order-list-type:: number
 		- To estimate the population of elephants in Kenya, aerial photographs are recorded.
 It is well known in Kenya that *Maasai Mara* National Reserve hosts approximately three times the population of elephants than *Samburu* National Reserve hosts.
-If a photograph is taken in each National Reserve and a total of 388 elephants are counted in logseq.order-list-type:: number
+If a photograph is taken in each National Reserve and a total of 388 elephants are counted across both photos, how many elephants are in each photo? logseq.order-list-type:: number
 		- A quarter of all Canadians love Pineapple on Pizza.
 A tenth of the Pineapple lovers also love Grapes on Pizza.
 If there are 40.1 million Canadians, how many would eat Grapes and Pineapple on their Pizza? logseq.order-list-type:: number